dastels/CircuitPython_Cheatsheet/CircuitPython_Cheatsheet.md

     while True:
         # Count up from 0 to 65535
-        for i in range(0, 65535):
+        for i in range(0, 65536):
             analog_out.value = i

 Analog output values are always 16 bit (i.e. in range(0, 65535)).
 Depending on the underlying hardware those values will get scaled to match the resolution of the converter.
+The example will generate a stairstepped signal, the number of steps depends on the resolution of the converter.
+E.g. the 10-bit converter in the SAMD21 will create 1024 steps, while the 12-bit converter on the SAMD51 will create 4096 steps.

 ## PWM ##

 You can use a PWM in one of two ways.

 1) With fixed frequency PWM with variable duty cycle.
+This is useful for controllign the brightness of a LED or the speed of a motor.

     import time
     import board